ARPA-H-BDF/bdfkb-schema/README.md

 # bdfkb-schema

-Schema to describe BDF Toolbox entities and the relationships between them.
+Schema to describe content of the BDF Knowledgebase (BDFKB), including tools and related entities as well as the relationships between them.

 ## Website